gustavgb/ivan/packages/ivan-web/src/content/getting-started.md

     MyGlobalStyle
 ```

-Note that the global style component must be rendered in order to work, even though there is not visible element.
+Note that the global style component must be rendered in order to work, even though there is no visible element.

 ## Extending inject components